Financial Aid and Expenses – short version

-Part-time employment, both on and off campus, is available as an alternative or supplement to a financial aid package.
-To assist students in locating such employment, the Student Employment Office (SEO) has created Hoyaworks, an online clearinghouse for part-time and temporary job listings on campus and for local businesses and organizations.
+Campus Employment Opportunities.
+Part-time student employment, both on and off campus, is available as an alternative or supplement to loans and scholarships.
+To assist students in locating such employment, the Office of Student Financial Services has created HoyaWorks, an online clearinghouse for part-time and temporary job listings on campus and for local businesses and organizations in neighboring areas.

-The Georgetown University Graduate School offers a limited number of awards to international students in various departments based on academic qualifications.
-To learn more, please visit the International Student and Scholar Services webpage.
+International Students.
+The Graduate School of Arts & Sciences offers a limited number of awards to international students in various departments based on academic qualifications.
+To learn more, visit the International Student and Scholar Services website.